-Q: You’ve built guitars, amplifiers, studio monitors and semiconductor-manufacturing technology for Intel — any other industries you plan on revitalizing?
-If not, which would you choose if given the choice?
+You’ve built guitars, amplifiers, studio monitors, and semiconductor-manufacturing technology for Intel — any other industries you plan on revitalizing?

-Q: What do you personally look for in a collaborator, or in this case, a partnership project?
+What do you personally look for in a partnership project?

 I am always looking for companies that are ahead of the curve and innovative.
 Output was just that company.

 Their software is so inspiring and musical.
-I used it all the time.
-Then when they came out with a pro audio desk, “Platform.”
+I use it all the time.
+Then they came out with pro audio desk Platform.
 That’s when I realized that Output thinks out of the box and cares about their customers and their needs.
 I imagined Barefoot monitors sitting on their Platform desk.
 Now here we are and it has been an absolute pleasure working with them.

 Very familiar.
-I have my own little studio setup and owned many of their products.
-Substance, Analog Brass and Winds, Signal, Exhale and Arcade… All of their stuff is songwriting inspiration…
+I have my own little studio set up and own many of their products.
+SUBSTANCE, Analog Brass & Winds, SIGNAL, EXHALE, and ARCADE… All of their stuff is songwriting inspiration.

-Q: If the collaboration with SHINOLA was an effort to offer the average music enthusiast a quality of sound previously reserved for audio engineers and producers, what do you hope to achieve through your collaboration with Output?
+If the collaboration with Shinola was an effort to offer the average music enthusiast a quality of sound previously reserved for audio engineers and producers, what do you hope to achieve through your collaboration with Output?

-The Output Studio Monitors are not only beautiful, they will also translate mixes on a professional level.
-It features a coaxial driver that took a long time to develop.
+The Output Frontier studio monitors are not only beautiful, they will also translate mixes on a professional level.
+The speaker features a coaxial driver that took a long time to develop.
 I refuse to put my name on something unless it lives up to my standards.
-Output Studio Monitors do just that.
+Output Frontier studio monitors do just that.

-Q: What were Barefoot and Output’s respective roles in the creation of these studio monitors?
+What were Barefoot and Output’s respective roles in the creation of Frontier studio monitors?

 Output leads the way in terms of aesthetic design, while Barefoot handled all of the technical.
 However, there was a lot of cross-pollination there.

-Q: Aside from global epidemics, were there any unique challenges you faced in the manufacture of these monitors?
+Aside from a global pandemic, were there any unique challenges you faced in the manufacture of these monitors?

 It was a challenge bringing to market a studio monitor that offered a tremendous amount of performance at a price that didn’t break the bank.
 I believe we did that and more.

-Our most affordable studio monitor, the Footprint02, is used by mega producers, not in just their B-rooms or at home, but they have been putting them on their large format consoles.
-Spike just mixed the new Coldplay record using our MicroMain26s, but he had to have our Footprints in England with him as well.
+Our most affordable studio monitor, the Footprint02, is used by mega producers, not in just their B-rooms or at home, but they have been putting them on their large-format consoles.
+Spike Stent just mixed the new Coldplay record using our MicroMain26s, but he had to have our Footprint speakers in England with him as well.
 He said they tell him something that he found necessary in achieving his desired outcome.
-I believe the Output Studio Monitors will be used in a similar way.
+I believe the Output Frontier studio monitors will be used in a similar way.
 I already have received calls from A-listers who want their pair.

-Mike Cionni is a freelance writer and music producer in Los Angeles, where he also practices telepathy.
-You may have seen him reading at a cafe or playing with his band Yony.
+Words by Mike Cionni.
+Cionni is a freelance writer and music producer in Los Angeles, where he performs with his band Yony.